Mbell42/08_professional-materials/README.md

 2020.02.21.1607 - Updated plan.txt to reflect recent pivot; marked new tasks and completed tasks.
 For this homework's dependencies (the two exemplary homeworks to be displayed), I updated/fixed and pushed my changes to both the Weather App and Work Day Scheduler previous homework assignments.
 Researched Bootstrap examples for grid structure, head/nav/jumbotron, sidebar, and sticky footer elements.

+2020.02.21.1630 - I updated index.html to include assimilated portions of code from my previous homework assignment '02_responsive-portfolio', as a starting point.
+I added an images folder to the folder structure, containing images that were used in '02_responsive-portfolio'.